yundumbledore/NeuroProcImager-Plus/README.md

 ## Methods

-### Whole-cortex model
+### Modelling the brain
 ![text](Assets/whole_cortex_model.png)
 The schematic of the whole-cortex model fitted to source-level MEG data is shown.
 The left side shows a neural mass model (NMM) and the middle shows the whole-cortex model.
 Each node in the whole-cortex model is a NMM.
 Purple lines represent connections between NMMs.
 The right side shows MEG sensors and reconstructed source points in the cerebral cortex.
 Each source time series is fitted with a NMM.
+In this study, MEG source time series are used whereas our framework also applies to EEG data.

+Briefly, the canonical NMM comprises three neural populations, namely excitatory (e), inhibitory (i), and pyramidal (p).
+The pyramidal population (in infragranular layers) driven by the external input $\mu$, excites the spiny stellate excitatory population (in granular layer IV) and inhibitory interneurons (in supragranular layers), and is excited by the spiny stellate excitatory population and inhibited by the inhibitory interneurons.
+Neural populations are characterized by their time varying mean (spatial, not time averaged) membrane potential, $v_n$ , which is the sum of contributing population mean post-synaptic potentials, $v_{mn}$ (pre-synaptic and post-synaptic neural populations are indexed by $m$ and $n$) and connected via synapses in which the parameter, $\alpha_{mn}$ quantifies the population averaged connection strength.

 ## Demonstration
 Here we provide a demonstration to enable reviewers and readers to get in touch with NeuroProcImager-Plus.